 While the early days of the COVID-19 pandemic exerted downward pressure on home prices, that trend is over.
 If we look at median home prices in the Twin Cities for July, we see an increase of 5.5 percent over those in July of 2019, while nationally, that figure was 8.5 percent at $304,100.
 It’s also significant to note that the median price for homes in the US went over $300,000 for the first time.

 Low-interest rates may offset the rising cost of homes.
 It’s a safe bet that property values will continue to rise into 2021 as long as the cost of borrowing remains so attractive.
 The sooner you buy, the sooner you start building equity.
 If you’re in a position to make a move now, do it, but pay attention to your budget.
 Don’t throw all caution aside and pay more for your home than you planned.

 Home seller tips

-If you have decided now is the time to sell, don’t make the mistake of over-pricing your home.
-Request that your listing agent does a market analysis of comparable homes and suggest a selling price.
+If you have decided now is the time to sell, don’t mistake over-pricing your home.
+Request that your listing agent does a market analysis of comparable homes and suggests a selling price.
 Be honest when you make a comparison.
 And I can’t emphasize enough that if you want the best price, prepare to show your home at its best.